cchevalier/adn3-superduo/football_scores/README_Football.md

 See required component RC2 below.

 ####UF4.
 Jennie says: “I like the functionality of this app, but I hate having to open it up every time I want to check for a new game.
 Can’t you put something on the home screen for us?”

+See required component RC1 below.

 ### Required Components